-The information in this table sets out legally binding requirements extracted from the Workers Compensation (Psychology and Counselling Fees) Order 2021 (Fees Order) (in relation to columns 1, 2, 3, and 5) and the Workers Compensation Guidelines (Guidelines) (in relation to column 4).
-These requirements are reproduced here for convenience and should not be relied on as a substitute to the full text of the Fees Order and Guidelines.
+The information in this table sets out legally binding requirements extracted from the Workers Compensation (Psychology and Counselling Fees) Order 2023 (Fees Order) (in relation to columns 1, 2, 3, and 5) and the Workers Compensation Guidelines (Guidelines) (in relation to column 4).
+These requirements are reproduced here for your convenience.
+The Fees Order1 and Guidelines2 are the ultimate source of your legal obligations.
+The full text of the Fees Order and the Guidelines can be accessed using the links and references provided at the bottom of this page.
 See part 3 for more information on using this table.

-The maximum fees in this table apply to services provided on or after 1 January 2021.
+The maximum fees in this table apply to services provided on or after 1 February 2023.
 The related injury may have been received before, on or after this date.